JimTrudeau/.github/pull_request_template.md

-This is a PR template inside .github repo, .github directory, rather than root
+This is a PR template at the root of .github, rather than in .github/.github